IBM/MGS/README.md

+# Build instructions

-./make_nts  [print out help instruction]
+./make_nts  *[print out help instruction]*
-./make_mgs  [print out help instruction]
+./make_mgs  *[print out help instruction]*
-./make_both  [print out help instruction]
+./make_both  *[print out help instruction]*

-GSL:
+**GSL:**
-./build_gsl -h     [print out help instruction] ./build_gsl --rebuild --release -d 4   is good for release ./build_gsl --rebuild -d 4 is good for debugging
+  ./build_gsl -h     *[print out help instruction]*
+  ./build_gsl --rebuild --release -d 4   is good for release

-NTI:
+  ./build_gsl --rebuild -d 4 is good for debugging

+**NTI:**
  make debug=yes    debug
  make              release

-External library:
+**External libraries required:**
   bison v2.4.1
   flex v2.5.4
   lgmp

+# Run flags
+  -t Number of threads
+  -f gsl file to run
+  -s random number generator seed

+# Commit tags
+When presenting work with MGS/NTS components to a client, a git tag should be created and recorded in the [Box note](https://ibm.ent.box.com/notes/231444066519).
+See instructions inside the Box note on how to create the tag including a naming convention.

 # ZenHub
 The following is based on the reading of [ZenHub's documentation](https://www.zenhub.com/github-project-management.pdf), [IBM's ZenHub documentation](https://pages.github.ibm.com/the-playbook/zenhub/) and other tutorial and help guides.